serdardalgic/kubernetes-playground/frontend-backend-k8s/README.md

 backend app is the same app with [k8s-multipod](../k8s-multipod) It's a simple go application that prints several information about the pods it's running on.

+With go-app v3, redis DB backend has been implemented.

 ### Building the docker images

 If you're not going to push those docker images to docker hub, and just want